lagerspetz/getopt-scala/README.md

 -`optional(String):Option[String]`, returns the value of the given option if present on the command line.
 Otherwise returns `None`.
 -`optionSet(String):Boolean`,returns true if the given on/off flag was present on the command line.

-See https://github.com/lagerspetz/getopt-scala/blob/master/examples/src/main/scala/fi/helsinki/cs/nodes/examples/OptMainUsageExample.scalafor a complete example.
+See https://github.com/lagerspetz/getopt-scala/blob/master/examples/src/main/scala/fi/helsinki/cs/nodes/examples/OptMainUsageExample.scala for a complete example.